Deserts of Iran; the Ecological & Living Conditions

-Iran is situated in a high-altitude plateau surrounded by connected ranges of mountains.
-The well-known deserts of Iran are at two major regions: 1) Dasht-e-Kavir, and 2) Kavir-e-Lut.
-They are both some of the most arid and maybe hottest areas of their kinds in the world.
+Iran is situated on a high-altitude plateau surrounded by connected ranges of mountains.
+The well-known deserts of Iran are in two major regions:

-Dasht-e-Kavir is a geological pit almost at the north of Kavir-e-Lut.
+Dasht-e-Kavir is a geological pit almost north of Kavir-e-Lut.
 The minimum altitude of this desert is 400 m ASL.
 The major part of Dasht-e-Kavir is covered by sand and pebbles and exposed to strong winds and storms that set salt-combined sand in motion like sea waves.
-At times, this phenomenon forms long sand hills of 40m high.
+At times, this phenomenon forms long sandhills of 40m high.

-From structural point of view, Dasht-e-Kavir is very much different form Kavir-e-Lut.
-The difference of temperature between days and nights during a year in Dasht-e-Kavir is between 0 and 70 degrees C.
+From the structural point of view, Dasht-e-Kavir is very much different from Kavir-e-Lut.
+The difference in temperature between days and nights during a year in Dasht-e-Kavir is between 0 and 70 degrees C.

-Some of the ecological features of the deserts in Iran are strong sunshine, relatively little humidity, little rainfall and excessive vaporization.
-Depending upon how far a point is from higher altitudes, temperature is varied.
+Some of the ecological features of the deserts in Iran are strong sunshine, relatively little humidity, little rainfall, and excessive vaporization.
+Depending on how far a point is from higher altitudes, the temperature is varied.

-It rarely snow there.
+It rarely snows there.
 The annual relative humidity is below %30.
 During summer, it decreases, at times, down to %0.
-It usually rains during winter and sometimes showers that leads to wash away the earth.
-It goes without saying that there cannot be proper and enough soil and water for plants to grow.
+It usually rains during winter and sometimes showers lead to washing away the earth.
+It goes without saying that there cannot be proper enough soil and water for plants to grow.
 Since these regions are always open to winds and there are not sufficient plants to preserve soil, wind erodes the earth and brings about losses.
-Therefore, blocking winds by wood-made walls and planting shrubs and trees are carried out to confront the destructive natural forces.
+Therefore, blocking winds with wood-made walls and planting shrubs and trees are carried out to confront the destructive natural forces.

-It is always water that determines life situation everywhere.
-Again it is only water that helps plants grow and people stay in an area within the desert.
-Water is not easily accessible at every corner of the deserts.
+It is always water that determines living conditions everywhere.
+Again it is just water that helps plants grow and people stay in an area within the desert.
+Water is not easily accessible at every corner of the deserts of Iran.

-Life goes on at the areas where water can be found in springs or through the ancient technique of making underground aqueducts called kariz (qanat).
+Life goes on in the areas where water can be found in springs or through the ancient technique of making underground aqueducts called kariz (qanat).
 At times, semi-deep wells are dug to get water.
 So, desert dwellers make the most of the minimum water they get.
-Local people use the highly tolerant animals, camels, to travel through the desert.
-Usually vine or similar trees with deep going roots are planted so that they could survive.
+Local people use highly tolerant animals, camels, to travel through the desert.
+Usually, vines or similar trees with deep-going roots are planted so that they could survive.

 Making a Living in the Deserts

-People live only in oases in small scales and they rely on farming, herding animals and migrating.
-They have to plant wheat, barley, fruit trees and alike.
+People live only in oases on small scales and they rely on farming, herding animals, and migrating.
+They have to plant wheat, barley, fruit trees, and alike.
 In some areas, farming is also in vain.
 So, they have to make a living just by herding cattle.
-When neither of the above helps, they have to migrate to somewhere else in search for better living conditions.
+When neither of the above helps, they have to migrate somewhere else in search of better living conditions.

 Accommodation & Clothing

 Although the Iranian plateau forces its compelling situations, its inhabitants struggle for preserving living conditions.
-These hard working people, who have been struggling for thousands of years in the desert, will not give up so easily.
+These hard-working people, who have been struggling for thousands of years in the deserts of Iran, will not give up so easily.